-I have just visited my new favorite European city for the first time.
-To be perfectly honest, I didn’t know it existed until three months ago when we starting looking at cities to visit along the Dalmatian Coast.
+I have just visited Dubrovnik and it quickly became my new favorite European city.
+To be perfectly honest, I didn’t know Dubrovnik existed until three months ago when we starting looking at cities to visit along the Dalmatian Coast.
 The moment we rounded the bend along the coastal road from Montenegro, it was clear why Game of Thrones had picked Dubrovnik as King’s Landing.
 The city juts into the sea surrounded by ancient walls dating back to the 7th century.

 Walking the wall is one of those attractions that you can’t miss.
 First thing in the morning or around sunset are the best times to go if you are worried about the heat.
-The wall is open from 8am to 6pm.
-When were there, 5pm seemed to be less busy than 8am.
+The wall is open from 8 am to 6 pm.
+When we were there, 5 pm seemed to be less busy than 8 am.

 There are a few Game of Thrones tours you can take, but I just looked up a few of the highlights for exploring “Kings Landing” and guided myself.
 The steps where they filmed the walk of the shame was by far the best part of my self-guided tour.
 Get your picture and pick up a cocktail-to-go at the window shop at the base of the steps.

 We loved the cliff bars outside the city walls along the ocean.
 There are two Buža I & Buža II.
 Buza II is the one that we went to because there are canopies for shade and easier to find just past the steps of shame.
 Up the steps and past an old church toward the city wall, a few more flights and around a corner there is a door in the city wall.